Free Culture (book): In academia

 Stuart Weinstein and Charles Wild reviewed the book for the International Review of Law Computers & Technology.
-They wrote that Lessig's claim that "the Internet and intellectual property law are being used by powerful media forces as a tool for supressing creativity in the pursuit of pure economic benefit" is too bleak and perhaps exaggerated when it comes to the present situation, but they agreed that the trends he illustrates are real and can become increasingly problematic in the future.
+They wrote that Lessig's claim that "the Internet and intellectual property law are being used by powerful media forces as a tool for suppressing creativity in the pursuit of pure economic benefit" is too bleak and perhaps exaggerated when it comes to the present situation, but they agreed that the trends he illustrates are real and can become increasingly problematic in the future.

 Peter Decherney reviewed the book for The Moving Image: The Journal of the Association of Moving Image Archivists.
 He declared it "an important book for many reaadership": artists, policymakers, college students, but most importantly, film historians and archivists.
 He found Lessig's argument generally convincing, although perhaps a bit too pessimistic.
 Decherney wrote that while historically the law is slow to change, it nonetheless does change, and thanks to Lessig's commendable activism for bringing the problems with the copyright law before the public, the change may be swifter and more positive then in the past.